saintsal/cuppa.cc/docs/lifepaper.md

 # *Life*paper

-!!! info "This is a living paper, something that's meant to expose our current thinking to make it easier for you to see if you want to join us and help us  evolve.
+!!! info "This is a living paper, something that's meant to expose our current thinking to make it easier for you to see if you want to join us and help us evolve together.
 A lifepaper, get it?"

 ## Our big opportunity